Health Equity

 In November of 2018, the CAHA Board of Directors voted to make addressing how racism creates health inequities as a strategic goal.
 Involved in this goal is explicitly and intentionally talking about the impact that racism has on health, both on an individual and collective level; incorporating a focus on health equity in all CAHA initiatives; and continually building our capacity to address these inequities throughout our work.

-2022 Ingham County Health Equity Council
+Ingham Health Equity Council

 Health Equity and Whole Person Care Survey